-This year marks the fifth budget year of the grant period.
-Five (5) years ago the CDC released several resources that outline the new direction the PHEP Program is taking.
+This year marks the first budget year (2024-2025) of the new 5-year grant period (2024-2029).
+The CDC released several resources that outline the new direction the PHEP Program is taking.
 These resources include the new Funding Opportunity Announcement (FOA), a revised version of the PHEP Performance Measures, and a few supporting documents that explain how the various work plan activities contribute towards LHD preparedness progress.
-The LHD will ensure the continued involvement within their jurisdictions, with the HCCs and their work plan activities.

-While the PHEP Program and the Healthcare Preparedness Program (HPP) portions of the cooperative agreement have separate application processes, the two (2) programs remain actively aligned with each other.
-In the instances where the health departments are required to collaborate with their local HCC, the Regional PHEP Coordinators will be tasked with assisting them and the HCC RRC in completing these activities.
+While the PHEP Program and the Hospital Preparedness Program (HPP) have separate application processes, the two programs remain actively aligned with each other.
+In the instances where the health departments are required to collaborate with their local HCC, the Regional PHEP Coordinators will be tasked with assisting the LHD with the assistance of the HCC Readiness Response Coordinator (RRC) in completing these activities.